ankane/vega-ruby/README.md

 end
 ```

-To add a nonce, use: [unreleased]
+### Nonce [unreleased]

+Add a nonce with:

 ```erb
 <%= chart.to_s(nonce: content_security_policy_nonce) %>
 ```

-There’s also a helper to add it automatically when configured in Rails. [unreleased]
+There’s also a helper to add it automatically when configured in Rails.

 ```erb
 <%= vega_chart chart %>